 13 Penoel, D and Franchomme, P (1991) L'aromathérapie exactement.
 R. Jollois, Limoges

-Use your browser's BACK button to return to your reading, or Top to go to the beginning.
+Use your browser's or mouse's BACK button to return to your reading, or Top to go to the beginning.

 This research by Lowana Veal was first published in Complementary Therapies in Nursing & Midwifery (1996) 2: 97-101 and The Aromatherapist (1996), 3(3) 3: 4-13.